Welcome to the UTSA ESTEEMED Program

 - Are an American Citizen or Permanent Resident

-- Have a major or pre-major in Biochemistry, Biology, Biomedical Engineering, Chemical Engineering, Chemistry, Microbiology and Immunology, or Physics (with a biophysics emphasis)
+- Have a major or pre-major in Biomedical Engineering or Chemical Engineering

 The ESTEEMED Scholars begin their training in a five-week summer "Bootcamp" enrichment program in the summer prior to their freshman year.
 After this summer work, they are admitted to the UTSA Honors College and also engage in ESTEEMED-sponsored progressive year-round training and support until they are rising Juniors.